softchris/golang-book/05-misc/04-goroutines/README.md

 Channels is how you communicate between routines.

+## Introduction

+In this chapter you will:

+- Understand the difference between concurrency and parallelism
+- Use Goroutines to run your functions
+- Create and use channels to communicate between your Goroutines
+- Apply Goroutines to an app that searches files for faster execution.

 ## Concurrency, what's the benefit

 Concurrency is the task of running and managing the multiple computations at the same time.
 While *parallelism* is the task of running multiple computations simultaneously.